Chart Color Schemes

 The level of general health in Merewether Heights is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Merewether Heights shows better-than-average health outcomes, with lower prevalence of common health conditions among its general population compared to national averages.
-However, older, at-risk cohorts have higher prevalence rates.
-Approximately 70% of Merewether Heights' total population (1,072 people) has private health cover, significantly higher than the Rest of NSW's 55.6%.
+Merewether Heights shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national figures, but higher among older and at-risk groups.
+Approximately 70% (1,072 people) have private health cover, higher than Rest of NSW's 55.6%.
+Nationally, it stands at 55.3%.

-Nationally, this figure stands at 55.3%.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 7.7% and 6.8% of residents respectively.
-Conversely, 71.6% of residents report no medical ailments, compared to 64.9% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over, at 19.6% (298 people), compared to the Rest of NSW's 16.7%.
-Health outcomes among seniors require more attention than those of the broader population.
+The most prevalent medical conditions are arthritis (7.7%) and mental health issues (6.8%), with 71.6% reporting no medical ailments, compared to Rest of NSW's 64.9%.
+The area has a higher proportion of seniors aged 65 and over at 19.6% (298 people), versus Rest of NSW's 16.7%.
+Health outcomes among seniors require more focus than the broader population.

 Frequently Asked Questions - Health